This "Auk" Images Page Last Updated: Monday April 08, 2013 - 23:08:27 CDT

 [Length 13.5 in.
 Wingspan 23 in.]

-This Pigeon Guillemot in flight was photographed at the Northwest Point sea watch at the village of Gambell on St. Lawrence Island, Alaska.
-Photo taken with a Nikkor 300mm ED f4.5 lens on Kodachrome 200 film.
-(Date: May 1989)
+This Ancient Murrelet was photographed as it floated by the Northwest Point sea watch at Gambell on St. Lawrence Island, Alaska, USA.
+Photo taken with a 300mm f4.5 Nikkor ED lens on Kodachrome 200 film.
+(Date: June 1989)

 Bridled Common Murre